Frequently Asked Questions - Performance

 As a new supervisor, is it possible to import goals from a previous supervisor?

 Unfortunately, the system will only allow you to import goals for past forms you have created.
-If you need a copy, we recommend asking the employee to print out the previous form.
-If you need any additional assistance, please create a ticket in ServiceNow
+If you need a copy of your new direct reports’ Online Form, we recommend asking the employee to print out the previous form using the PRINT button at the very bottom of any Achieve Together form.

-I've finalized my portion of the form accidentally, is it possible to have it re-opened for edits?
+I've finalized or locked my portion of the form accidentally, is it possible to have it re-opened for edits?

-If you have finalized your portion of the form and need to re-open the form, please email: AchieveTogether@berkeley.edu.
+If you have finalized or locked your portion of the form and need to re-open the form, please email AchieveTogether@berkeley.edu.
 Please note that re-opening the form removes the completion for both supervisor and employees so both will need to go in after the edits to re-finalize the form.

-Please include the supervisor's name, the employee's name, and the Online Form ID #, in the left column of the Achieve Together Dashboard
+Please include the supervisor's name, the employee's name, and the Online Form ID #, which is found in the left column of the Achieve Together Dashboard

 Can anyone create an Achieve Together Online Form on behalf of a supervisor?

 Yes.
-But there is an important caveat: Whomever creates the Achieve Together Online Form is seen by the system as that person's supervisor.
-Only the creator of the Online Form can update goals and enter the Check-in conversation date field, as well as adding Supervisor comments.
-The person who creates the Online Form will be the only person who can use that Check-in form and import or add Goals for the employee on the Online Form.
+But there is an important caveat: Whoever creates the Achieve Together Online Form is seen by the system as that person's supervisor.
+Only the creator of the Online Form can enter the Check-in conversation date field and add Supervisor notes.
+The person who creates the Online Form will be the only person who can use that Check-in form as the supervisor.

 Performance

-As a people manager, how do I address performance challenges for those who are needing a great deal of attention?
+As a people manager, how do I address performance challenges for those who need a great deal of attention?

 Should the check-in form be used as a performance improvement plan or a professional development plan?

 While the check-in addresses performance and opportunities for professional development, it should not serve as the official Performance Improvement Plan (PIP).
-Use this guide for determining whether a performance improvement plan is required, and contact your HR Partner to consider the next steps.
+Consult with your HR Partner to discuss the steps for putting an employee on a performance improvement plan.

 Do check-ins work for underperforming employees?

 We've found that ongoing check-in conversations help our managers quickly address any performance issues with constructive feedback.
-But if an issue persists, we have a structured, documented process and helpful guide to ensure that we're doing our due diligence in relation to the employee and the company.
-When a manager tells us that a direct report is underperforming, we first ask whether the manager has been setting clear expectations and giving specific, direct feedback via the Check-in process.
+When a manager tells us that a direct report is underperforming, we first ask whether the manager has been setting clear expectations and giving specific, direct feedback via the Check-in process and/or 1-on-1 meetings with the employee.
 If not, we recommend that they start there and document those conversations.
-If the employee still isn't performing after a reasonable amount of time, then we begin the structured performance improvement process.
+If the employee still isn't performing after a reasonable amount of time, then we begin the structured performance improvement process by contacting your HR Partner.

 What do I do about employees who don't think they have a performance problem?

-First, review the Managing Performance Challenges guide and consider if a Performance Improvement Plan (PIP) is appropriate.
-It is encouraged to meet with your HR Partner to discuss the challenges and how they might be more effectively addressed.
-Using the Achievement Criteria is an incrediby helpful guide to demonstrate performance levels and their responding indicators for Collaboration, Goal Accomplishment, Inclusion & Belonging, Innovation, and overall Job Mastery.
+You are encouraged to meet with your HR Partner to discuss the challenges and how they might be addressed.
+Using the Achievement Criteria is an incredibly helpful guide to demonstrate performance levels and their corresponding indicators for Collaboration, Goal Accomplishment, Inclusion & Belonging, Innovation, and overall Job Mastery.
 These are the keys to aligning the conversation with the specific behaviors, standards, and expectations of non-represented employees and managers/supervisors.

 Program / Process

-What makes check-ins more efficient and effective than year-end reviews?
+What makes check-ins more efficient and effective than traditional yearly reviews?

-Check-ins should occur during a regularly scheduled one-on-one.
-The program is aligned with everyday work and contains less overall documentation compared to year-end reviews.
-Launching Achieve Together documentation forms takes seconds per employee.
-With the guided check-in questions and Achievement Criteria as helpful tool, the new process is streamlined for facilitation and documentation.
+The Achieve Together program is aligned with everyday work and contains less overall documentation compared to year-end reviews.
+Check-ins can be scheduled during a regularly scheduled one-on-one time.
+Launching the Achieve Together Online Forms takes seconds per employee.
+With the guided check-in questions and Achievement Criteria as helpful tools, the Achieve Together process is streamlined for facilitated coaching conversations and brief note-taking about the Check-in conversation.

 Who should an employee contact with concerns?

-Employees should go to their immediate manager/supervisor with questions or concern.
+Employees should go to their immediate manager/supervisor with questions or concerns.
 If the manager/supervisor is unable to address the concern, or the concern is about the manager/supervisor, then contact your HR Partner.

-Achieve Together Check-in Conversation online forms can be found on the Online Dashboard.
-Prior Annual Performance Review forms and any paper forms used for Achieve Together Check-in Conversations are available via a Records Request; they are part of the employee's Personnel file.
+Achieve Together Check-in conversation Online Forms can be found on the Online Dashboard.
+Performance review forms for employees are also available using a Records Request in the HR Service Hub.
+Achieve Together Online Forms are part of the employee's Personnel record.

 What happens if my supervisor refuses to participate?

-PPSM policy states that a PPSM employee who doesn't receive a rating is therefore deemed to have met expectations (Well Done Performance Level).
+PPSM policy states that a PPSM employee who doesn't receive a rating is therefore deemed to have met expectations.
+In relation to Achieve Together, that would mean the employee would be considered to have received Well Done Performance Levels on all 5 Achievement Criteria.

-Additional information can be found by exploring the Achieve Together site.
-If you can't find the answers you're looking for, you can contact us.
+Additional information can be found by exploring the Achieve Together website

-If you can't find the answer to a question you have, you can submit a question for inclusion in the Achieve Together Knowledge Base.
+If you can't find the answer to a question you have in these FAQs, you can submit a questionfor inclusion in the Achieve Together Knowledge Base.

-How can I submit a request for extension for any check-in conversation completion?
+Can I submit an extension request for a check-in conversation completion?

-I am a manager with a staff member on leave (short term, long term, FMLA), what must I do to complete any Achieve Together performance documentation?
+I am a manager with a staff member on leave (short-term, long-term, FMLA), what must I do to complete any Achieve Together performance Check-in?

 Staff on approved short-term or long-term leave are not required to complete work.
-Staff will be assessed based on the progress and outcomes achieved while they were officially working during any check-in period.
-Check-in forms can be initiated ahead of documentation deadlines.
-To be compliant with the Achieve Together program (and the performance appraisal PPSM 23 University of California policy), managers must complete the check-in form every four months (3x annually).
-You can do this by finalizing your portions of the form, and bypassing employee finalization.
-In the online form, use the “employee unavailable or refused to sign” button to complete the form when an employee is not available.
+Staff will be assessed based on the progress and outcomes achieved while they are officially working during any check-in period.
+To be compliant with the Achieve Together program (and the performance appraisal PPSM 23 University of California policy), managers/supervisors must complete the appropriate section of the check-in form every four months (3x annually).
+You can do this by completing your portions of the form, "locking" your section, and bypassing the employee’s signature.
+In the Online Form, the manager/supervisor has the option to bypass the employee’s participation when the manager/supervisor locks the form.
 A notification will be sent to the employee’s inbox indicating you finalized the form without their finalization.

 What if my manager is on leave and cannot complete a check-in?